stedn/lisens-index/README.md

-# micense-index
+# lisens-index
-a list of individuals adopting a micense
+a list of individuals adopting a lisens